InnovateForVegas/.github/CONTRIBUTING.md

 While each project, each repository, and each team or group of contributors working on any of these may adopt their own Best Practices by experience, practicality, consensus, etc, it is usually best to make a choice and follow through with it, and to inform newcomers of these practices.

-By default, Code for Vegas Projects should follow [Test Driven Development](https://www.agilealliance.org/glossary/tdd/) practices and methodologies.
+By default, Innovate for Vegas Projects should follow [Test Driven Development](https://www.agilealliance.org/glossary/tdd/) practices and methodologies.
 There are countless documents, tutorials, demonstrations, and examples in written, audio, and video form, and you yourself likely know someone who is an advocate of TDD.
 You may also know someone who is most definitely not an advocate of TDD.

 If TDD is not for you, the bare minimum **requirement** is that test code be available, that test code is run and passes before code is committed to a repository (on any branch), and that these tests be executable in any automated or manual integration and deployment scheme, and that these tests pass.